 Hosted by Museum of Jewish Montreal

-This event is a part of the Museum of Jewish Montreal’s Microgrant Program for Creative or Cultural Exploration, which is funded by the Quebec Community Group Network's Community Investment Fund.
-We also thank Violet Bakehouse and Talk Death for their partnership.
+This event is a part of the Museum of Jewish Montreal’s Microgrant Program for Creative or Cultural Exploration, which is funded by the Quebec Community Group Network's Community Innovation Fund.
+We also thank the Jewish Community Foundation of Montreal (JCF) for their support.